BNGAOSI/cc17-3e/EdEddnEddy-BarangayBuddy/README.md

 - Change age field to "number" input

 - Style: Add constraints to the red lines to the buttons at home fragment

+### 2024/02/20

+- Add Status Fragment but only Barangay Clearance can be fetched